proycon/folia/docs/spec/index.rst

 software generated or last modified the FoLiA document.
 The document as a whole always carries an ID (``xml:id``), like all identifiers in FoLiA, this has to be a unique string.

-.. note:: All identifiers in FoLiA have to are of the XML NCName datatype, which roughly means it is a unique string that has to start with a letter, and may not contain colons or spaces.
+.. note:: All identifiers in FoLiA are of the XML NCName datatype, which roughly means it is a unique string that has to start with a letter, and may not contain colons or spaces.

-The structure of a FoLiA document can roughly be divided into two parts, the ``metadata`` section and the ``text`` body.
+The structure of a FoLiA document can roughly be divided into two parts, the ``metadata`` section and the ``text`` (or ``speech``) body.
 The ``metadata`` section features a mandatory ``annotations`` section containing **annotation declarations**.
 Here we declare what annotation types we are using in the document.

 The following example declares a Part-of-Speech annotation using a particular FoLiA Set Definition.
 Each annotation type has a corresponding declaration.